flipt-io/flipt-client-sdks/README.md

 ## Installation

-See each client's README for installation instructions.
+Please see each client's README for installation and usage instructions.

 ## Use Cases

 Why you may prefer to use a client-side SDK over our server-side SDKs:

 1. You want extreme low-latency evaluation and high throughput.
-1. You are ok with eventual consistency and can tolerate stale data for a short period of time.
+1. You are ok with eventual consistency and can tolerate stale data for a short time.
 1. You want to reduce the load in your network by not having each client make a request to the Flipt server for each evaluation.
-1. You need evaluation to take place in process for some reason (e.g. you are evaluating a flag in a web worker).
+1. You need evaluation to occur in-process for some reason (e.g. you are evaluating a flag in a web worker).

 ## Performance